 The world will be a better place with fewer people smoking.
 People will feel better physically and emotionally, will be more healthy, and this isn't a bad thing or something that should spur arguments.

-Offence was not meant to the smokers who actually give a damn about others, which is probably most smokers.. but.. due to addiction they end up making bad choices that harm themselves as well as others.
+Offence was not meant to the smokers who actually give a damn about others, which is probably most smokers.. but.. due to addiction.. any person battling addiction can end up making bad choices that harm themselves as well as others.

 (1) Particulate matter from tobacco versus diesel car exhaust: